Entropy-Warrior/NeoNav/README.md

 ### Download

-1. Download the latest release from the [Releases](../../releases) page
+1. Download the latest release from the [Releases](https://github.com/Entropy-Warrior/NeoNav/releases) page
+2. Open the DMG file
-2. Move `NeoNav.app` to your Applications folder
+3. Drag `NeoNav.app` to your Applications folder
-3. Launch NeoNav
+4. Launch NeoNav
-4. Grant necessary permissions when prompted (for window positioning)
+5. Grant necessary permissions when prompted (for window positioning)

 ### Build from Source